Sarawak Regatta

 The Sarawak Regatta is an annual paddling event held on the Sarawak River in Kuching, Malaysia.

 History

-The Regatta traces its origins to the era of James Brooke who instituted the use of boat races to settle conflict between tribes in Sarawak.
+The Regatta traces its origins to the era of James Brooke since 1872 who instituted the use of boat races to settle conflicts between tribes in Sarawak.
+During that time, "The Rajah's Cup" and "The Champion Cup" offered the highest monetary rewards to boat race participants.

 Events

 Current events

 The following events were offered at the 2010 regatta: